ipwnosx/ios-ipa-autosign-PHP/README.md

 And download the security certificate files crt & key and put them in the program mamp by going Pearl ssl box and then learn on the ssl and under this option you will get a path to degrade security certificate files

 Note
-The tool is still experimental but is working efficiently currently without problems and any problem you face continue to me in Twitter
+The tool is still experimental but is working efficiently currently without problems